Anbuselvam9420/demo/README .md

 CSE 'A'
-iam coming from 113 chinna ellai lane sukkwarpet coimbatore i like to play football,playing games,enjoying with friends etc...
+iam coming from 113 chinna ellai lane sukkwarpet coimbatore i like to play football,playing games,enjoying with friends etc... family deatils : my famil has four members my father is a gold smith my mother is a house wife i have a brother  studing 9th standard